 Opening Paragraph: Text that persuades and promises to deliver

 Once your tagline piques the interest of the reader, the next paragraph you write has to be about the course or the enterprise, and how the online enterprise aims to make a difference for the prospective customer.
 Most importantly, it should show how the knowledge gained will help the participant in getting them closer to their goals.
 Even if it is clear about what the participant will get when they take up the course, it is important to clearly outline the outcomes.

 In this example shown above, the knowledge entrepreneur has shown his entrepreneurship school’s value systems and how the philosophy would be used during the course to help course participants in their learning journey.

 (Image Source - www.cycling-inform.com)

 Whether you plan to launch the course or enterprise on your own or collaborate with others, the credentials and expertise of the course creators go a long way in establishing the authority.
 Experience, credentials, results achieved, note-worthy awards & recognition, any other reason that establishes why the course creators are perfect for launching the course, all play an important role in setting up your credibility.
 If there are many course creators, you should create a separate page or blocks that highlight all the details including the expertise and credentials.

-Next section could be another set of USPs that are only available with your course.
-This section is important as it directly shows that the course has benefits which directly relate to what the learners would learn and gain from.
+The next section could be another set of USPs that are only available with your course.
+This section is important as it directly shows that the course has benefits that directly relate to what the learners would learn and gain from.
 One could talk about USPs using strong headings like how the course helps in getting industry-specific jobs, the opportunity to learn from industry stalwarts, the experience of the faculty, maybe even jobs assistance assurance, whatever the benefits may be, breaking them down into highlights or subheadings.
-The idea is that if you are able to showcase that the benefits are way more of value than the actual cost of the program, you would be able to sell the course a lot more.
+The idea is that if you can showcase that the benefits are way more of value than the actual cost of the program, you would be able to sell the course a lot more.